ligato/docs/docs/user-guide/arm64.md

 **Included in the pre-built ARM64 development image:**

-- vpp-agent with default config files including source code
+- VPP agent with default config files including source code
 - Compatible VPP installation including source code and build artifacts
-- Development environment with all requirements to build the vpp-agent and the VPP
+- Development environment with all requirements to build the VPP agent and the VPP
 - Tools to generate code (proto models, binary APIs)

 Pull the pre-built ARM64 development image: